 Prof. Isabella van Elferen

-Born and educated in the Netherlands, Isabella enjoys hiking under the vast skies of the Low Lands and in Britain’s green hills.
+Born and educated in the Netherlands, Isabella enjoys hiking and gardening under the vast skies of the Low Lands and in Britain’s green hills.
 She sings in the Renaissance Choir and enjoys dancing to dark Gothic music.
 Her favourite analogue sounds are those of old-school Goth.

 Leah Kardos is a musician and academic who is currently active in contemporary classical, media and commercial music circles.